cire-thk/BifacialSimu/Readme.md

 Jan Steinke (Threading)

 Thank you to all who have contributed so far to this project, it wouldn't have been as successful without their input.

+***

+> The Contribution guide is still a work in progress.
+If you have ideas how to improve it, please share them with us.

+We are always happy if you would like to contribute to BifacialSimu.
+For example you could:
+* Create GitHub issues and contribute to the discussions about how to solve them
+* Read issues and pull requests that other poeple created and contribute on how to solve them
+* Write unit tests for functions in BifacialSimu
+* Improve the documentation
+* If you would like to contribute a new function to BifacialSimu, it is manditory that you provide a unit test with it

 If you wish to assist in further developing this program please contact [Eva-Maria Grommes](https://orcid.org/0000-0002-7826-3754).